Best Acoustic Guitar Under 300 – The Sweet Spot for Value

 Best Acoustic Guitar Under 300 Dollars Selection Methodology

 The guide was first published on September 16, 2024.
+The current edition was published in August 2025.

 We started by doing an extensive survey of the best acoustic guitars under $300 landscape.
-Focusing on popular full size acoustic guitar models.
+Focusing on popular full-size acoustic guitar models.
 We then ended up with 18 great guitars under 300 on our shortlist to rate.
 This entailed the gathering of relevant reviews and ratings data from over 12,700 sources, all of which were processed via the Gearank Algorithm to produce our rating scores out of the 100 you see above.
 Finally, we selected the highest-rated options to recommend within each price bracket.

 About the Author and Contributors